choral-lang/website/web/index.md

 </div>
 </div>

 Choral is designed to generate correct implementations of choreographies as Java libraries.
+In Choral's development methodology (figure above): the intended coordination that a system should follow is written as a Choral choreography; then, the Choral compiler generates a Java library for each role defined in the choreography; finally, programmers can use these libraries in their own local implementations of each system participant (a service, a client, an actor, etc.).

 For example, given a choreography like the one above for the roles `Alice`, `Bob`, and `Carol`, the Choral compiler generates a Java library for each role.
 Each library offers an API that the programmer can use inside of their own project to participate in the choreography correctly within a concurrent/distributed system.